ianthehenry/rundown/diary.md

 Anyway, I think I'm going to abandon this approach and just explicitly return a "rest" iterator.

 That worked just fine.

+---

+Now all I need to do is handle string escapes properly...

+I found a crate from five years ago that *mostly* does what I want.
+It doesn't support unicode codepoints greater than `U+FFFF`, but whatever.
+Easy enough to swap it out or write my own if I ever care.